-Classes will be offered in three sessions during 2018: in the Spring (March 5 and 19, April 2 and 16); Summer (June 11 and 25, July 9 and 23); and Fall (September 24, October 8 and 22, and November 5).
+Classes will be offered in three sessions during 2018: in the Spring (March 5 and 19, April 2 and 16); Summer (June 25, July 9 and 23, and August 6); and Fall (September 24, October 8 and 22, and November 5).
 You must attend all four classes of a session to successfully complete the class.
 You can register for the class by going to the training calendar and selecting the appropriate class.

 We use the Active Parenting curriculum Crossroads of Parenting and Divorce by Susan Blyth Boyan and Ann Marie Termini.
 Four sessions of classroom work, video clips, guest speakers, and discussion cover the following::

 - Parenting concerns and the importance of letting your child love both parents.